 Sec.
-165.17. - SUBDIVISIONS
+94-110. - Minimum requirements.

-(A) Minimum requirements.
-Subdivision proposals, including proposals for manufactured home parks and subdivisions, shall be reviewed to determine that:
+Subdivision proposals shall be reviewed to determine that:

-- (1) Such proposals are consistent with the need to minimize flood damage and will be reasonably safe from flooding; - (2) All public utilities and facilities such as sewer, gas, electric, communications, and water systems are located and constructed to minimize or eliminate flood damage; and - (3) Adequate drainage is provided to reduce exposure to flood hazards; in Zones AH and AO, adequate drainage paths shall be provided to guide floodwaters around and away from proposed structures; in Zones AH and AO, adequate drainage paths shall be provided to guide floodwaters around and away from proposed structures.
+- (1) Such proposals are consistent with the need to minimize flood damage and will be reasonably safe from flooding; - (2) All public utilities and facilities such as sewer, gas, electric, communications, and water systems are located and constructed to minimize or eliminate flood damage; and - (3) Adequate drainage is provided to reduce exposure to flood hazards; in Zones AH and AO all special flood hazards areas adequate drainage paths shall be provided to guide floodwaters around and away from proposed structures.